chroniclesofmichaelj/sigmund/README.md

 openapi.yaml	OpenAPI 3.1.0 specification defining Sigmund’s API endpoints. ai-plugin.json	Manifest file for configuring the Custom Actions with OpenAI.
-README.md	Documentation for the repository. specs/	Placeholder for future endpoint specifications. assets/	Static files, JSON data, and other supporting resources.
+README.md	Documentation for the repository. specs/	Additional OpenAPI snippets and endpoint documentation. assets/	Example data and other supporting resources.

 ## 🚀 Getting Started

 To integrate Sigmund with OpenAI Custom Actions:

-Host the openapi.yaml and ai-plugin.json files publicly (e.g., using GitHub raw links).
+- Host the openapi.yaml and ai-plugin.json files publicly (e.g., using GitHub raw links).
-In the OpenAI Custom GPT Actions interface, upload or link to your manifest file.
+- In the OpenAI Custom GPT Actions interface, upload or link to your manifest file.
-Ensure all APIs (static or dynamic) are reachable by the GPT model.
+- Ensure all APIs (static or dynamic) are reachable by the GPT model.
+- Explore the `specs/` and `assets/` folders for example endpoints and data.

 ## ✨ Future Enhancements